History and Trivia of Arepa | Complete Guide to Variations and Recipes [South American Cuisine]

 Leave it for about 5 minutes to allow the moisture to blend in and soften the hair.

-Take the dough and roll it into a ball about the size of a tennis ball.
+Next, take the dough in your hands and roll it into a ball about the size of a tennis ball.

 Cook both sides for about 5-7 minutes in a frying pan heated over medium heat (you can add a little oil if you like).

-Cut horizontally with a knife to make a pocket, fill with your favorite ingredients (cheese, meat, avocado, etc.), and you're done!
+Finally, make a horizontal slit with a knife to create a pocket, then stuff it with your favorite fillings (cheese, meat, avocado, etc.) to finish!

 Tips for making it delicious